 The most expensive part of a video project is the human / labor element.
 The more people used and the more time spent, the more expensive the project.
 During filming we keep the costs down by: (1) using one videographer and (2) using only the equipment necessary to provide you with a high quality deliverable.
 After filming we keep down the cost by minimizing the time after event also known as “post production” work.
-Your cost is lower since we are not spending the time doing complex editing, making the video look ‘cinematic’, adding special effects and music, etc. We will occasionally need to ‘color correct’ a whole scene, but we do not spend the time color correcting a ‘frame’ at a time.
+Your cost is lower since we are not spending the time doing complex editing, making the video look ‘cinematic’, adding special effects and music, etc. We will occasionally need to ‘color correct’ a whole scene, but we do not spend the time color correcting a ‘frame’ at a time except for the ceremony.
 We are also less expensive since we don’t have to pay for office space, we don’t purchase equipment that you don’t really need us to use during your event, and we minimize our advertising and marketing costs by not attending shows.

 How Can You Deliver So Quickly When Most Videographers Take Weeks Or Months?